A report of concern initiates a preliminary review and explanation of services:

 Information will be shared within the University only to those individuals with a legitimate need to know.

 In some instances, the University may need to make a concise campus safety notice.
-The notice will not include personally identifiable information.
+The notice will not include the reporting party's personally identifiable information.
 The University also must report certain crimes that occur on campus each year, including some sex offenses.
-This report does not include personally identifiable information.
+This annual report does not include personally identifiable information.

 Anonymous reports can also be made online at the Fraud & Non-Compliance Hotline or by calling (800)461-9330.
 If the reporter’s identity is discovered as a possible witness during an investigation, the reporter will receive the same safeguards as those who make a report under the policy.